 I also take the opportunity to do lots of DIY natural face masks and scrubs with ingredients I would usually find in my mum’s kitchen and garden to gently hydrate and exfoliate my skin.
 I nourish my hair with natural coconut oil and argan oil.

-Swap my BlinkBrowBar London Rose Cleansing Balm for Sarah Chapman Skinesis Rapid Radiance Cleanse ($55).
+When I'm in Mauritius, I tend to swap my BlinkBrowBar London Rose Cleansing Balm for Sarah Chapman Skinesis Rapid Radiance Cleanse ($55).

 I use this night cream in London and Mauritius.